tortellini-tools/action/README.md

   - list of licences (and conflicting dependencies?)
   - point to (Turing Way/NLeSC guide) in case of issues
   - suggest user to contact to Mister X/SSS
-  - focus on (Python, Java, C++, , JavaScript/TypeScript, R, Julia)
+- focus on repository written in Python, Java, C++, , JavaScript/TypeScript, R, Julia

 ## Out of scope
 - 2nd order dependencies
 - Automatically fixing license conflicts
-- Exclude some programming languages (use your knowledge and instinct)